gboehl/dynare/doc/manual/source/running-dynare.rst

         By default, ``dynare`` will issue a ``clear all`` command to MATLAB (<R2015b) or Octave, thereby deleting all workspace variables and functions; this option instructs ``dynare`` not to clear the workspace.
-Note that starting with Matlab 2015b ``dynare`` only deletes the global variables and the functions using persistent variables, in order to benefit from the JIT (Just In Time) compilation.
+Note that starting with MATLAB 2015b ``dynare`` only deletes the global variables and the functions using persistent variables, in order to benefit from the JIT (Just In Time) compilation.
 In this case the option instructs